imrehg/flipside/README.md

 Interfaces
 ----------

-* basic: command line interface for multiple choice questions
+* basic: command line interface for multiple choice questions (done)
-* standalone: single html file that implements the functions of basic in a browser
+* standalone: single html file that implements the functions of basic in a browser (exploration)
-* dotflipside: website version that can be hosted and more users can have access in the same time
+* dotflipside: website version that can be hosted and more users can have access in the same time (planning)
+* addon: Google Docs addon for in-interface usage

 Contributing